2013–14 Ulster Rugby season

 The 2013–14 season was Ulster's 20th season since the advent of professionalism in rugby union, and their second under head coach Mark Anscombe.
 They competed in the Heineken Cup and the Pro12.

 They finished fourth in the Pro12, qualifying for the semi-finals and next season's Champions Cup.
 They lost the semi-final to Leinster.
 Ulster and Connacht jointly won the Fair Play Award, and wing Andrew Trimble and lock Johann Muller made the Pro12 Dream Team.
-They topped their pool in the Champions Cup, qualifying for the quarter-final, which they lost to Saracens.
+They topped their pool in the Champions Cup, qualifying for the quarter-final, which they lost to Saracens, after Jared Payne saw an early red card.
 Out-half Paddy Jackson was leading scorer with 239 points.
 Andrew Trimble, wing Tommy Bowe and centre Luke Marshall were joint leading try scorers with six each.
 Andrew Trimble was Ulster's Player of the Year, and IRUPA Players' Player of the Year.

 Johann Muller, flanker Stephen Ferris and utility back Paddy Wallace retired at the end of the season.
 Props John Afoa moved to Gloucester, and Tom Court to London Irish.
 David Humphreys left as director of rugby to take up the same post at Gloucester.
 A few weeks later, head coach Mark Anscombe resigned.
 Les Kiss took over as director of rugby, and Neil Doak as head coach.